avatec/avatec-bootstrap3-custom-checkbox/README.md

 PureJS Custom Checkbox that not require jQuery to work.
 Example usage bellow.
 Package uses font-awesome 4.7.x, and default bootstrap3 checkbox implementation.

+# Feautures
-* Includes SCSS for customize checkbox *
+* Includes SCSS for customize checkbox
+* Working with Bootstrap 3.x
+* Could work without jquery
+* Require Font Awesome 4.7.x to work (could also be used by any other icon pack after changes in scss file)

     <!DOCTYPE html>